 - Working on a play keeps kids connected.
 Our greatest successes happened when our students were all working on the same project.
 Working on a single play gives students a shared challenge.
 Just like when we're in person, our students succeed when they work together. - Classical language is great for Zoom!
 Some things are actually easier to teach online, and classical language is one of them.
 Our teaching artists can share a single passage and all students can work together to identify and mark the meter, meaning, and notable phrases in a much more direct and simultaneous way than when they are working in person. - Keep it kinesthetic!
 Traveling Players has always trained young artists to use their whole bodies, and going digital will not change that.
 Digital classes are more effective and more fun when they are physical.
-Actors are expected to create space where they can participate in full body activity after all, we still need to see a ship wreck in The Tempest!
-That can't happen if the actors are just on a boring conference call. - Dedicated community time is key to a successful digital camp.
+Actors are expected to create space where they can participate in full body activity and our movement classes will be way more active than the spring break ones. - Dedicated community time is key to a successful digital camp.
 Digital camp often moves much more quickly than in person camp because transitions are faster and students aren't able to have side conversations.
 But side conversations are how real friendships are built!
 If students can't build those relationships by chatting while they set up a tent or carry a set piece, then they need other time to do it.
 We found that a mixture of longer breaks (10 minutes minimum), non-theatre games, and leaving the Zoom- room open over lunch allowed our students to build friendships just like they would if they were in person! - Several blocks throughout the day work better than a single un-interrupted camp day.
 There has been a lot written about Zoom-fatigue; maybe you have experienced it yourself?
 We found that even with a highly physical class, students had the most fun, and were most successful when they worked in several 2 2.5 hour-long blocks throughout the day, with breaks in between to get off the computer and give their brains and eyes a rest from screens. - Being digital means there are new possibilities for classes!
 In addition to Zoom being a good tool for classical language, it also opens up the possibility for new classes!
 From design, to film to puppetry, there are lots of new and exciting opportunities that are perfect for digital camp!

 SUMMER 2020: Now we have a new plan.
-I spent the last two weeks crafting it, rehiring so I had the right team to bring it into fruition, and I'm actually really excited about it!
+I spent the last two weeks crafting it, rehiring so I had the right team to bring it into fruition, and I'm actually bursting with excitement!
 We would not be going forward unless I felt very good about this plan.
 Summers are important in a kid's life, and you only get so many of them.
 They need to count.